 The choice of rig depends on the species which is being targeted.
 As estuary fish are generally smaller than fish that may be caught from other areas it makes sense to keep hook sizes relatively small, so that the fish present can be caught.
 Due to the sheltered conditions and likely snag free nature of estuaries it is not usually necessary to use weak links or other anti-snag terminal tackle such as Gemini Breakers or Breakaway Escape Links.

 A good balance between these two rigs can be a two hook flapping rig with size 1 hooks.
 This type of rig covers all bases as two baits can be used and the hooks are small enough for most flatfish (with the possible exception of Dover sole) to get into their mouths, but strong enough the handle any larger species such as bass, big silver eels or any interloping species such as cod, rays or whiting which may come along.
+This rig is available with hooks ranging from size 2 to 2/0 from Sea Angling Shop by clicking here.

 When fishing for the three species of true mullet in estuaries specialised tackle and tactics are needed, due to the incredibly shy nature of this species and its specific feeding habits.
 Full details on the methods and techniques needed to catch mullet can be found by clicking here.